Human Factors and Ergonomics Society

-The Human Factors and Ergonomics Society (HFES) is an interdisciplinary nonprofit professional organization, headquartered in Washington, D.C., within the so-called Potomac Chapter of the organization.
+The Human Factors and Ergonomics Society (HFES) is an interdisciplinary non-profit professional organization, headquartered in Washington, D.C., within the so-called Potomac Chapter of the organization.
 Founded in 1957, HFES now claims 4500 members worldwide.
 HFES has 67 active chapters throughout the United States, Canada, and Europe; 42 of these are student chapters, and 23 are technical groups.

 Members of HFES address a broad spectrum of issues arising in the growing field of human factors and ergonomics.
-In addition to the Human Factors journal, produced by an independent contractor, HFES publishes the ANSI/HFES-100 standard for ergonomic workstation setups, approved by the American National Standards Institute (ANSI) in 2007. [may need to list other such separate publications here; also needs "Contents box" with outline to include "History" of the organization, crediting its founders and pioneers -- as named in citation below; probably should also include a subsequent paragraph on "Qualifications for Membership" and such distinctions as Fellow status.]
+In addition to the Human Factors journal, produced by an independent contractor, HFES publishes the ANSI/HFES-100 standard for ergonomic workstation setups, approved by the American National Standards Institute (ANSI) in 2007.